-> At one time the modern-day Armenian Republic was once part of Qajar Iran up until 1828 and there were many mosques throughout he country and the capital of Yerevan prior to becoming part of the Soviet Union.
+At one time the modern-day Armenian Republic was once part of Qajar Iran up until 1828 and there were many mosques throughout he country and the capital of Yerevan prior to becoming part of the Soviet Union.
 The name Kond means “long hill” in Armenian and Tapabashi in Persian.
 It was one of Yerevans three original quarters and was multiethnic during Persian rule, according to multiple records approximately one hundred Armenian Boshas (Roma) lived on the hill of Kond.
-Many of the structures still standing today throughout the quarter were once inhabited by Ottomans, Persians, and Muslims.
+Many of the structures still standing today throughout the quarter were once inhabited by Ottomans, Persians, and Arabs.

 Along Rustavelli Avenue stands the remnants of Tepebaşı or Thapha Bashi Mosque which was constructed in 1687.
 After the genocide in 1915 many families left their homelands and made their new home in Kond where the Persian mosque served as a temporary refuge for seventeen families.
 According to some sources descendants of 5 of the families still have their home in the mosque even though it is slowly deteriorating.